-5 credits Prereq: COMPASS algebra 71 or MATH 091 with 2.0 min or Math 98 with a 2.0.
+5 credits Prereq: MMT Algebra Core 77 or MMT Algebra STEM 38 or MATH 091 with 2.0 min or Math 98 with a 2.0.

 Applications of functions (linear, quadratic, exponential and logarithmic) in business and social sciences, including total cost revenue and profit; break-even analysis; supply/demand and market equilibrium; exponential growth and decay; fitting curves to data with graphing utilities; theory of matrices; graphical methods for optimization (linear programming problems); and mathematics of finance (arithmetic and geometric sequences and sums).